NCERT Solutions for Class 10 Maths Chapter 10 Circles

 Frequently Asked Questions (FAQs)

 From any external point, exactly two tangents can be drawn to a circle.
-To learn how to draw these two tangents, study class 10 maths chapter 10 question answer.
+To learn more about how to draw these two tangents, study the Class 10 Maths Chapter 10 Circles.

 The theorem states: The lengths of the two tangents drawn from an external point to a circle are equal.